We’re going to teach you how to clean a Cricut mat and make it sticky again.

 Does this work for Cricut Maker cutting mats?

 Yes…because… they’re the same cutting mats!
-If you’re interested in other details about the Cricut Maker, I wrote a review in May 2018: cutcutcraft.com/cricut-maker-machine-review.
+If you’re interested in other details about the Cricut Maker, we have this full review: cutcutcraft.com/cricut-maker-machine-review.

 Do you prefer Cricut or Silhouette cutting mats?